When is the Rapture?

 Seal 5 – Persecution & Martyrdom of Christians

 The first four seals describe the major forces that determine the life of mankind on earth: religion, government, economics, and nature.
 The spirit of Antichrist will rise to a place of controlling much of that in the end.
 Then the Antichrist man will use that power he has gained to destroy Christians and Jews.
-Then the Sixth Seal occurs and Jesus comes to Rapture His Church and pour out His wrath on those remaining.
-Then the Seventh Seal describes Armageddon and the completion of His wrath being fulfilled by the complete destruction of His enemies.
+Then the Sixth Seal occurs which is the Wormwood asteroid strike.
+Afterward, Jesus comes to Rapture His Church and pour out His wrath on those remaining at the Seventh Seal.
+The wrath of God includes Armageddon.

-Therefore, we understand that Christians will be here during the first five seals, including a time of great tribulation, in the form of persecution and martyrdom just like Jesus said in Matthew 24:9:
+Therefore, we understand that Christians will be here during the first six seals, including a time of great tribulation, in the form of persecution and martyrdom just like Jesus said in Matthew 24:9:

 Matthew 24:9 KJV Then shall they deliver you up to be afflicted, and shall kill you: and ye shall be hated of all nations for my name’s sake.